-If you are trying to decide if your current generator can provide the needed power or you are shopping around for a new generator, the most important thing to look for is starting watts.
+If you are trying to decide whether your current generator can meet your power needs or are shopping around for a new generator, the most important thing to look for is starting watts.

-Starting watts refers to the wattage demand that is needed to initially start your fridge.
+Starting watts refers to the wattage demand needed to initially start your fridge.

 This demand is usually much higher than the actual wattage needing to keep it running, known as running watts.

-The average consumer usually has no idea what the wattage demands of their fridge is, but the information is easy to find.
+The average consumer has no idea about the wattage demands of their fridge, but the information is easy to find.

-With the many different refrigerators available on the market, the wattage demands for each are going to differ depending on options and sizes.
+With the many refrigerators available on the market, wattage demands differ depending on features and sizes.

-It is very important to have a generator that can support this need as a power spike that it cannot handle can seriously damage your generator.
+It is very important your generator can support this need as a powerful power spike could seriously damage your generator.

-While there is not an industry standard or a one size fits all answer, you can easily find out how many watts your refrigerator needs by checking the manual or manufacturer’s tag.
+While there is no industry standard or one-size-fits-all answer, you can easily find out how many watts your refrigerator needs by checking the manual or manufacturer’s tag.

-Spend a little extra time researching if you need to as incorrect guesses could be a costly mistake.
+Spend a little extra time researching; an incorrect guess could be a costly mistake.

-Since most refrigerators need around 2200 starting watts and 700 running watts, having a generator that produces more is always a good safe haven just in case you need to power anything else.
+Since most refrigerators need around 2,200 starting watts and 700 running watts, having a generator that produces more is always a safe bet in case you need to power anything else.

 This is a great feature to have during a natural disaster where gasoline may be scarce.